 Women of all backgrounds are a powerful force in Canada’s innovation economy

 But they’re significantly underrepresented in the area of clean technology.
 It’s time to change that.
-Building on the success of the inaugural Women in Cleantech Challenge, MaRS is launching and powering the RBC Women in Cleantech Accelerator, a program guided by principles of diversity, equity and inclusion, as well as a commitment to the planet.
+Building on the success of the inaugural Women in Cleantech Challenge, MaRS launched and is powering the Women in Cleantech Accelerator, sponsored by RBC, a program guided by principles of diversity, equity and inclusion, as well as a commitment to the planet.

 Our collective mission

 To seek out and help a diverse group of women advance breakthrough ideas into market-ready cleantech products with the potential for global impact.

 Tackling the gender issue

 While Canadians are world leaders in cleantech innovation, the community must change to match Canada’s own diversity.
 Some key figures:

 - Only one in 10 cleantech founders is a woman.

 - Only 19 percent of Canadian cleantech companies have at least one female founder.